normalgamer/Meteors/README.md

 Right now, the game is veeery new, you just move the spaceship side to side and shoot 4 plasma projectiles, and that's it.

 ![Screenshot of the proto-02 version](screenshots/proto-02.png)

+## How to compile & run
+You can straight up run the main.nes file using a NES emulator (like FCEUX), but if you modify the code, you just have to run build.bat and it will create two output files: main.fns and main.nes.
+Run main.nes on an emulator and you're done.